Currency trading, or forex, is the process of exchanging one currency for another or the conversion of one currency into another currency.

-Unlike stock trading, the forex market is open for the majority of the business week due to differences in time zones; this can make effective trading a more viable option for those who work during the standard exchange hours of 9:30 am to 4 pm.
-The forex market is also one of the most liquid in the world, with over $5.3 trillion changing hands every single day.
+Unlike stock trading, the forex market is open for the majority of the business week due to differences in time zones.
+This can make effective trading a more viable option for those who work during the standard exchange hours of 9:30 a.m. to 4 p.m.

 - USD to EUR